Furloughing employees - FAQs for employers on the coronavirus job retention scheme

 The guidance also says that employees should not be placed on furlough for a period simply because they are on holiday for that period.
 We believe this means that an employer cannot deliberately move an employee onto furlough instead of work, or move an employee whose furlough period had finished back into the furlough scheme, because they have booked a holiday.
 However, if the employee was already due to be working under the a flexi-furlough arrangement, all holiday time during that period should be treated as furlough.

 What about new starters?

 To qualify for the furlough scheme, employees must have been employed on 19 March 2020 and individually notified to HMRC on a Real Time Information (RTI) submission on or before 19 March 2020.
 (RTI is the PAYE notification to HMRC.)
 Employees hired after 19 March 2020 cannot be furloughed or claimed for, unless they were on the payroll on 28 February and were rehired in order to be put on furlough.
-The government has been under pressure to allow furloughing of new starters, but this position is unlikely to change now that the scheme is winding down.
+No new starters after 1 July can be furloughed, because the last date for furloughing someone for the first time was 10 June

 What about re-hires?

 The scheme allowed employers to re-hire employees and put them on furlough if they were either:

 - ·on your payroll and notified to HMRC on an RTI submission on or before 28 February

 - employed on 19 March and notified to HMRC on an RTI submission on or before 19 March.